Tutorial: Electricity-Only#

 solver:

-Note, that test/config.electricity.yaml
+Note, that config/test/config.electricity.yaml

 only includes changes relative to